← All posts

 2026-06-02

 Piano, math sheets, sight words.
 My kid skips a couple days and tries to throw the whole streak out.
 TodoFarm logs what he actually did, not a yes/no — 5 minutes counts as 5 minutes, and a zero day doesn't erase the past.
-Notes from our house on dropping the 0/1 mindset.
+A habit tracker for kids built to break the all-or-nothing mindset.

 2026-06-05

-"You said ten times for game time."
-Did I, though?
+"You said ten times for game time" — a reward-tracking passbook app for kids

 My kid hits me with 'ten worksheets for game time, remember?' and I genuinely cannot remember if I said it.
-TodoBank parks the deal in a passbook instead of my memory, so 'three more to go' shows up as a balance — and on a low-energy day, the balance covers it.
+TodoBank is a reward-tracking app for kids: the deal lives in a passbook instead of my memory, 'three more to go' shows up as a balance, and on a low-energy day the balance covers it.

 2026-06-06

 When the school keeps calling, six months in your memory is mush — who was that kid, what happened, did I apologize to that parent?
-TroubleNote is a parent-only log for incidents, organized by friend, by date, by place.
+TroubleNote is a parent-only behavior incident log, organized by friend, by date, by place.
 No advice.
 Just lays it out.
 And when the data shows your kid is actually hitting less than last year, you breathe a little.

 2026-06-13

 7 p.m. on a Tuesday, kid on the floor at Trader Joe's, and the grandma behind us smiles and says “they grow up so fast.”
 Same cliché as “things were better back then,” I think.
 So I went home and did the math.
 We're past 50% already.
-LastDays is the app I built so I'd see that number on my phone every day.
+LastDays is a countdown of the days left with your kid — the app I built so I'd see that number on my phone every day.

 2026-05-31

-He won't listen, but I want him happy
+Orwell's doublethink, but it's parenting — he won't listen, and I want him happy

 WAR IS PEACE.
 FREEDOM IS SLAVERY.
 IGNORANCE IS STRENGTH.
 And my kid won't listen, but I want him happy.
 I lined up the 1984 slogans next to my own, and turns out I'm running doublethink in my living room every day.
 Nobody made me do it.